kommserv/sovereign/roles/mailserver/DESIGN.md

 The sieve module is finally used to process headers added by Rspamd or any other milters.

+> Note on how `nuweiba` was setup, following [the Arstechnica guide](https://arstechnica.com/information-technology/2014/02/how-to-run-your-own-e-mail-server-with-your-own-domain-part-1/)

++ Postfix to send and receive email
++ Dovecot for IMAP
++ SpamAssassin to handle spam
++ ClamAV to filter mail for viruses
++ Sieve to setup mail filters and rules

 ## Mail filters

 The only mail filter (milter) used is [Rspamd](https://rspamd.com),